skypyproject/skypy/docs/configuration_files.rst

         galaxies: [ $radii, $mass ]

-* `Reference tables and table.complete`:

-  There are times when your function depends on tables.
-In these cases, you need to ensure the referenced table has the necessary content and is not empty.
+* `Reference tables`: when a function call depends on tables, you need to ensure the referenced table has the necessary content and is not empty.
+  You can do that with ``.complete``.

   Example: you want to perform a very simple abundance matching, i.e. painting galaxies within your halos.
   You can create two tables ``halos`` and ``galaxies`` storing the halo mass and galaxy luminosities.
   Then you can stack these two tables and store it in a third table called ``matching``.

-  `Beware`: referencing tables is a bit different to variables or columns -- where you simply tag a dollar sign.

-  The challenge: let ``tableA`` be a table with columns ``c1`` and ``c2``.
-  In configuration language, ``tableA`` is the name of the job.
-  *That means, when executing the configuration file, the first thing that happens is call ``tableA``, second,  call ``tableA.c1`` and third, call ``tableA.c2``.*
-  If you used the dollar sign to reference your ``tableA`` inside a function, this function might be called before the job ``tableA`` is complete, and the table will be empty.

-  `The solution`: to correctly reference tables, initialise your table with ``.init``, specify their dependences with the keyword ``.depends`` and ensure the tables are completed before calling the function with ``.complete``.
-Our example:

   .. code:: yaml